-With the Bergen Card in your pocket, you travel free on Light Rail and buses in the city and the Region (not with NSB trains).
+With the Bergen Card in your pocket, you travel free on Light Rail and buses in Bergen and the region (not with VY trains).
 You get free or discounted admission to museums and attractions, as well as many cultural events, various sightseeing tours, restaurants and parking.

 To and from Bergen Airport Flesland:

 You can also travel for free with Bergen Light Rail to and from Bergen Airport Flesland.
 From the city center to the Airport, the journey will take approximately 45 minutes.

 You also get 20% discount when travelling with the Airport Bus.
 Remeber to validate your card before boarding the bus (write the expiry at the back of the card).
 You can buy the Airport Bus online.

 Start the day with one of our many sightseeing tours that give you an introduction to what Bergen has to offer.
 The Bergen Card gives you admission to attractions in the city centre as well as other attractions further out.
 Bergen has many museums, some with unique art treasures and others that show the breadth of the city’s historical heritage.
 Take a trip up to Mt.
 Fløyen and enjoy the view of the city, the fjord and the ocean.
 See seals, penguins, crocodiles and snakes close up at the aquarium and explore the world of science and technology with your family at the science centre.